I am new to online learning. Where can I get help?

 Who teaches online classes?

 Sixteen (16) units are required for the certificate.
 If you have done coursework at another institution, some of your units may transfer and be counted toward the certificate.
-To obtain the certificate, a minimum of 6 units must be taken at HSU, and at least three of those units must be upper division units (from GSP 370 or GSP 316).
+To obtain the certificate, a minimum of 6 units must be taken at Humboldt, and at least three of those units must be upper division units (from GSP 370 or GSP 316).